-Treating Pilonidal Disease with Surgery
+Treating Pilonidal Cyst Disease with the Best Surgery Option

 In its most severe form, Pilonidal Disease can be very debilitating, causing daily discomfort and limiting activity.
 Most operations reported to cure the disease are not reliable.
-Many sufferers of pilonidal disease become discouraged in their search for curative treatments as many surgeons, and medical practitioners continue to misadvise patients to consider disfiguring procedures with high recurrence rates.
+Many sufferers of pilonidal disease become discouraged in their search for curative treatments as many surgeons and medical practitioners continue to misadvise patients to consider disfiguring procedures with high recurrence rates.

 Is Surgery the Right Option for You?